salesforce-misc/Data-Lake-for-Nonprofits/README.md

-# Data Lake for Vera Amp Impact, Powered by AWS
+# Data Lake for Vera Amp Impact - Powered by AWS

+## If you are a Vera Employee using the internal Data Lake Connector Skip to the User Guide  <a href="https://github.com/Vera-Solutions-Org/Data-Lake-for-Amp-Impact/blob/main/docs/UserGuide.md">here</a>

 ## Deploying to AWS Amplify